Edited by Erik Jones

 Part IV Europe’s future 31.
 Quo vadis Europa?
 Juan Díez Medrano 32.
 Exit, voice, or loyalty?
 The collapse of national elite consensus on Europe’s future Matthias Matthijs 33.
 Differentiated integration through more integration, decentralization, and democracy Vivien A. Schmidt 34.
 Reflections on the direction of the European project Mare Ushkovska 35.
 The EU’s rule-of-law crisis and the problem of diagonality Csongor István Nagy 36.
 More union, more states Josep M. Colomer 37.
 The EU’s challenge with size, sovereignty, and mutual benefit Ludmila Bogdan and Twamanguluka N. Nambili 38.
 Brexit: the golden chalice of European demos formation?
 Erin O’Leary 39.
 Who wants to live forever?
 Europe Veronica Anghel

 Part V Reflections on Europe’s world role 40.
 The world as invention Benjamin Bennett 41.
 Defensive institution building Shawn Donnelly 42.
 The EU and South–South cooperation Shengqing Zhang 43.
 The enduring promise of the EU Harris Mylonas

 Part VI Final thoughts 44.
 Richie Havens, Beethoven, and the music of revolutions Steven Johnson 45.
 The dream of Europe: Camelot in the time of Mordred Erik Jones

-Erik Jones is Director of European and Eurasian Studies and Professor of European Studies and International Political Economy at the School of Advanced International Studies (SAIS) of the Johns Hopkins University.
-He is co-director of the Council for European Studies (CES) research network on European Integration and the Global Political Economy and Editor of Government and Opposition.
+Erik Jones is Director of the Robert Schuman Centre for Advanced Studies at the European University Institute.
+He is also Professor of European Studies and International Political Economy at the School of Advanced International Studies (SAIS) of the Johns Hopkins University (on leave).
+He is co-editor of Government and Opposition and contributing editor of Survival.